 If you want to get your preschooler interested in geographical sites, Carcassonne is a winner.
 With this board game, they get to discover the fortified city one tile at a time.

-Players have to build and claim roads, monasteries, and fields, while, at the same time, they get to build on the city to discover every corner.
-There’s minimal competitiveness as you get to work together in different teams.
+Players have to build and claim roads, monasteries, and fields while building onto the city to discover every corner.
+There’s minimal competition as you get to work together in different teams.
+Although this game is recommended for children ages 8 and up, our younger kids enjoy it too.

 Product Specs